veyon/docs/admin/reference.rst

 .. index:: Double click

 Feature on double click
-    This setting allows to define a feature to be triggered whenever a computer is double-clicked.
+    This setting allows defining a feature to be triggered whenever a computer is double-clicked.
 In most cases it's desired to use the *remote control* or *remote view* feature here.

     **Default:** *no function*